-FFDRs must be prepared and submitted in Research.gov by individuals with the FFDR Preparer role.
-NSF assigned the FFDR Preparer role to all individuals with the Authorized Organizational Representative (AOR) role as of May 20, 2024.
+Individuals with the FFDR Preparer role are responsible for preparing and submitting FFDRs.
+NSF has assigned the FFDR Preparer role to all individuals with the Authorized Organizational Representative (AOR) role in conjunction with the PAPPG, effective May 20, 2024.
 Organizational Administrators can add or remove the FFDR Preparer role for individuals within their organization as appropriate.

 Help NSF Refine the Foreign Financial Disclosure Report Portal